BroadbentT/PCAP-CRACKER/README.md

 python pcap-cracker.py WireSharkFile.pcap

-A python script file to decrypt encrypted IEEE (802.11) Radio .pcap files captured via Wireshark.
+Python script file to decrypt encrypted IEEE (802.11) Radio .pcap files captured via Wireshark.
-The script first extracts the SSID, and then uses it to obtain the WEP key.
+The script first extracts the Service Set IDentifier (SSID), and uses it to obtain the Wired Equivalent Privacy (WEP) key.
-Once the wep-key has been extracted - it then decrypts the .pcap file completly.
+Once the WEP key has been extracted - it then decrypts the .pcap file completly (Cracked.pcap).

-Bonus!! now includes automated username/password/objects export.
+Bonus!! now includes automated username, password and object exporter.

 ![Screenshot2](Image2.PNG)